Arconaut2/Arconaut2/README.md

 - 👋 Hi, I’m @Arconaut2
-- 👀 I’m interested in Coding, Gamedev and Politics
+- 👀 I’m interested in Coding and Gamedev
-- 🌱 I’m currently learning JavaScript and CSS
+- 🌱 I’m currently learning Python
-- 📫 How to reach me ncif@pm.me or on Twitter https://twitter.com/Arconaut2
+- 📫 How to reach me MuhAkand@proton.me